EmergingMarketWatch

 Rationale: The 25bp cut delivered in November is likely the last one to be seen in 2024, given rising inflation pressure and still sticky service price inflation.
 The tone of the CNB board turned more hawkish again, and recent data has supported a more cautious stance.
 While the economy has been recovering at a much softer pace than previously anticipated, concerns about inflation being elevated will likely prevail at the final MPC meeting in 2024.
 Eva Zamrazilova already voted for a pause in November, and she communicated this was an option before the MPC meeting.
 Regarding the rest, the rationale was that monetary policy was still restrictive, and we have reasons to believe that, given that real interest rates are still positive, though at their softest level since the beginning of 2024.

 Meanwhile, it was Tomas Holub who voted for a 50bp cut, which means his vote is not relevant for monetary policy in the long term.
 The reason for that is his departure from the CNB board at the end of November, as he chose not to seek a second term on the board.
-Holub will be replaced by Jakub Seidler, currently the chief economist of the Czech Bank Association (CBA), who has similar monetary policy views.
-Yet, even Seidler has been speaking about how inflation has had some sticky elements lately, which implies he will not be willing to push for a rate cut in December.
+Holub was replaced by Jakub Seidler, the chief economist of the Czech Bank Association (CBA), who has similar monetary policy views.
+Yet, even Seidler has been speaking about how inflation has had some sticky elements lately, which implies he may not be willing to push for a rate cut in December.

 The minutes from the MPC meeting in November confirm our impressions, as there was clearly an emphasis on price stability over economic growth.
 Sticky service price inflation was outlined as an upside risk, and several board members expressed doubts that volatile prices will provide enough correction to underlying price pressure.
 There were also concerns about a weak CZK, which could exert pressure through import prices.
 Some board members suggested that a new external price shock could unlock a second inflation wave.
 There were plenty of remarks of how the outlook for core inflation, which excludes regulated and volatile prices, still put it above the 2% target, at 2.5% in both 2024 and 2025.
 Moreover, the latest staff forecast now sees headline inflation converging to the target in early 2026, rather than in H1 2025.
+The emphasis on price stability over growth has continued throughout early December, with remarks coming mostly from CNB governor Ales Michl.

-Regarding available data, the October CPI print was almost entirely in line with the CNB forecast this time.
-The forecasting model was revised yet again, accounting for a higher impact of food prices, and thus far, this has paid off.
-Yet, it also means that inflation will remain elevated, and likely above the upper end of the CNB's tolerance band (2%+/-1pp) at the end of 2024.
+Regarding available data, the October and November CPI prints were almost entirely in line with the CNB forecast this time.
+The forecasting model was revised yet again, accounting for a higher impact of food prices, and thus far, this has paid off, and it even overestimated food price growth in November.
+Yet, it also means that inflation will remain elevated, and likely above the upper end of the CNB's tolerance band (2%+/-1pp) in December 2024.
 Regulated prices will be the factor driving inflation in late 2024, mostly due to a base effect, and food prices will take over in early 2025, maintaining the headline print high.
-Food prices may even surprise on the upside in Q4 2024, as data on agricultural producer prices implies renewed pressure.
-Meanwhile, core inflation will remain elevated as well, indicating that underlying inflation pressure is still high.
+There are still expectations that agricultural producer prices will renew pressure on food prices soon.
+Meanwhile, core inflation has remained elevated as well, indicating that underlying inflation pressure is still high.
 CNB governor Ales Michl said outright that core inflation should be slightly below 2% before the CNB can guarantee that the inflation target will be met, and this will not happen soon.
+Service price growth remaining above 5% has only supported that stance, given how service prices are a major component of core inflation.
+Wage data provided one more argument in favour of elevated inflation, as wage growth turned out to be stronger than anticipated by the CNB, and pressure is coming exclusively from services.

 Given that premise, we just don't see how the CNB board can support another cut in December.
 While core inflation is not expected to pick up much more, the headline print will remain high, which will likely tie the hands of the CNB board.
-Furthermore, we expect that the board's hawkish stance will carry over to 2025, and we now expect no more than two 25bp cuts next year.
+Furthermore, we expect that the board's hawkish stance will carry over to 2025, and we now expect no more than two 25bp cuts in H1 2025.
 We may see a 25bp cut next February, but only if inflation is in line with the forecast and economic recovery is still weaker than anticipated.
 The cut could be pushed to March in case data is not supportive of easing inflation pressure.
 In general, we anticipate one 25bp cut in each of Q1 and Q2 2025, after which the easing cycle will likely pause, at least until the end of 2025.

 We don't completely rule out a third 25bp cut in 2025, but if it happens, it will be likely in Q4 2025, provided that the dust has settled by then.
 Given how geopolitical risks have remained high, we don't have that in our base scenario.
 For example, broad trade tariffs introduced by the Trump administration will be one such external shock that may keep underlying inflation pressure elevated throughout 2025.
 We have been seeing assumptions that tariffs can be introduced in late 2025 at the earliest, but we consider such a scenario as too optimistic.
 Trump means business this time, and he is forming a cabinet of loyal people, so we expect to see a major policy shift sooner, rather than later.
 We don't believe Europe is prepared for this, and an open economy like the Czech one is particularly exposed to such price shocks.